-Peru, the place where the Inca Empire once thrived, is famous around the globe for their vast culture, the cute Llamas, lake Titicaca and for being the first country that cultivated potatoes, among others.
+Peru, the place where the Inca Empire once thrived, is famous around the globe for its vast culture, the cute llamas, lake Titicaca and for being the first country that cultivated potatoes, among others.
 It’s the third-largest country in South America, and its economy registered continuous growth in recent years.
 From a sporting perspective, Peru is crazy about football.
 Just like all other South American countries, Peru has a rich footballing culture.
-The best Peruvian football players nowadays play in the Campeonato Brasileiro da Serie A, like is the case for Jose Paolo Guerrero.
+The best Peruvian football players nowadays play in the Campeonato Brasileiro da Serie A, as is the case for Jose Paolo Guerrero.
 However, the nation gave the world Claudio Pizzaro, the striker that helped Bayern Munchen win many trophies throughout his career.
 Except for football, Peru is also very much into volleyball, followed by bullfighting and racing.

 With such a strong sports culture in Peru, the betting landscape couldn’t be left behind.
 Peru is the second country in Latin America to regulate the gambling landscape.
 Both land-based and online gambling is regulated starting in 2008, even though a law for land-based gambling was in place ever since 1999.

 As previously mentioned, Peru is one of the countries on the South American continent that saw the true potential of gambling and decided to use taxation of gambling and betting as a way to boost revenue.
 To do so, they started developing laws that will allow operators to have a legitimate operation in the country.
 The first piece of legislation was passed in 1999.
-Ley 27153 to regulate the exploitation of casino games and slot machines allowed land-based casino to start functioning.
+Ley 27153 to regulate the exploitation of casino games and slot machines allowed land-based casinos to start functioning.
 It’s the same year the General Directorate of Casino Games and Slot Machines, a branch of the Ministerio de Comercio Exterior y Turismo was appointed as the authority in charge of supervising the gambling environment, issuing licenses, and making sure all the regulations are respected.

 Soon, the big cities in Peru started seeing casinos developing, and this fueled the appetite for sports betting as well.
 It wasn’t long until the law was amended to include sports betting and, finally, in 2008, the legislation was updated to address the online betting and gambling branches as well.

-Immediately after the licensing system for online casinos was set in place, Swedish iGaming giants Betsson applied an received a license.
+Immediately after the licensing system for online casinos was set in place, Swedish iGaming giants Betsson applied and received a license.
 The framework was designed to allow international bookmakers to easily apply for a license since there are no restrictive requirements, like running the business from Peru or anything like that.
 The licensees pay a 12% tax on gross gaming revenue, and the license is valid for six years.